Without a Ribbon

 Baseline recommended diagnostic tests are;

-Radiological and imaging tests to locate the tumor these are
+Radiological and imaging tests to locate the tumour are;

 Definite diagnostic test/Procedure